Central Coast Highway

 Central Coast Highway is a 50 km highway through the Central Coast region of New South Wales, Australia.
 It connects Pacific Motorway (M1) at Kariong with Pacific Highway (A43) at Doyalson.
 The highway was named after the region it goes through, to provide an easily identifiable route for visitors to the region, and is designated route A49.

 Route

-Central Coast Highway commences at the intersection with Wisemans Ferry Road and the southbound ramps of Pacific Motorway at Kariong and heads east in an easterly direction as a four-lane, single-carriageway road widening into a 6-lane, dual-carriageway road through West Gosford, then narrows back to a four-lane, single-carraigeway once past the Brian McGowan Bridge in central Gosford, and then follows Dane Drive and Masons Parade through Gosford, York and Victoria and George Streets through East Gosford, The Entrance Road from Erina to The Entrance, Oakland Avenue and Coral Street through The Entrance, Wilfred Barrett Drive from The Entrance North to Noraville, along Budgewoi Road from Noraville to Budgewoi, and finally along Scenic Drive from Budgewoi, where the highway terminates at the intersection with Pacific Highway and Wyee Road in Doyalson.
+Central Coast Highway commences at the intersection with Wisemans Ferry Road and the southbound ramps of Pacific Motorway at Kariong and heads east in an easterly direction as a four-lane, single-carriageway road widening into a 6-lane, dual-carriageway road through West Gosford, then narrows back to a four-lane, single-carriageway once past the Brian McGowan Bridge in central Gosford, and then follows Dane Drive and Masons Parade through Gosford, York and Victoria and George Streets through East Gosford, The Entrance Road from Erina to The Entrance, Oakland Avenue and Coral Street through The Entrance, Wilfred Barrett Drive from The Entrance North to Noraville, along Budgewoi Road from Noraville to Budgewoi, and finally along Scenic Drive from Budgewoi, where the highway terminates at the intersection with Pacific Highway and Wyee Road in Doyalson.